wp-plugins/facebook-page-publish/readme.txt

 === Facebook Page Publish ===
 Contributors: mtschirs
-Tags: posts, facebook, page, publish
+Tags: post, facebook, page, profile, publish
 Requires at least: 3.0
 Tested up to: 3.1
 Stable tag: trunk

-"Facebook Page Publish" publishes your blog posts to your fan page.
+"Facebook Page Publish" publishes your blog posts to your facebook profile or page.

 == Description ==

-"Facebook Page Publish" publishes your blog posts to your fan page!
-Posts appear on the wall of your fan page as if you would share a link.
-The authors [gravatar](http://gravatar.com) or a random post image, the title, categories and a short excerpt of your post are shown.
+"Facebook Page Publish" publishes your blog posts to your profile or page!
+Posts appear on the wall of your choice as if you would share a link.
+The authors [gravatar](http://gravatar.com), a self-choosen or random post image, the title, author, categories and a short excerpt of your post can be shown.

 Decide yourself when and what post to publish to your page.
+Local and remote publishing based e.g. on the post category.

 Uses the modern facebook graph-API and integrates easily into your WordPress Blog.

-All you need is (see *Installation*):
+All you need do to is (see *Installation*):

-* A facebook application (application ID + secret)
+* Create a *facebook application*
-* A facebook fan page (page ID)
+* Connect to your *facebook profile* OR *page*

 Technical features: